kitnato/neverquest/source/data/manual.md

 #### Range

-The distance the monster needs to travel once engaged before it can start attacking.
+The distance the monster needs to travel once it's engaged before it can start attacking.
 Only applies if a [ranged weapon](#ranged-weapons) is equipped.

-It is determined by the equipped ranged weapon and can be decreased by mastering [marksmanship](#marksmanship).
+Determined by the equipped ranged weapon and can be increased by mastering [marksmanship](#marksmanship).

 Requires the [archery](#archery) skill.